awsdocs/aws-codedeploy-user-guide/doc_source/integrations-partners-github.md

 1. In the navigation pane, expand **Deploy**, and then choose **Applications**\.

+1. Choose the application you want to link to a different GitHub account\.

+1. If your application does not have a deloyment group, choose **Create deployment group** to create one\.
+For more information, see [Create a Deployment Group with AWS CodeDeploy](deployment-groups-create.md)\.
+A deployment group is required to choose **Create deployment** in the next step\.

-1. Choose **Create deployment**\.
+1. From **Deployments**, choose **Create deployment**\.
 **Note**
 You don't have to create a new deployment\.
 This is currently the only way to link a different GitHub account to an application\.

-1. Choose the application you want to link to a different GitHub account\.

-1. Next to **Repository type**, choose **GitHub**\.
+1. In **Deployment settings**, for **Revision type**, choose **My application is stored in GitHub**\.

-1. In **Connect to GitHub**, do one of the following:
+1. Do one of the following:
    + To create a connection for AWS CodeDeploy applications to a GitHub account, sign out of GitHub in a separate web browser tab\.
-In **GitHub account**, type a name to identify this connection, and then choose **Connect to GitHub**\.
+In **GitHub token name**, type a name to identify this connection, and then choose **Connect to GitHub**\.
 The web page prompts you to authorize AWS CodeDeploy to interact with GitHub for your application\.
-Continue to step 2\.
+Continue to step 10\.
-   + To use a connection you have already created, in **GitHub account**, select its name, and then choose **Connect to GitHub**\.
-Continue to step 4\.
+   + To use a connection you have already created, in **GitHub token name**, select its name, and then choose **Connect to GitHub**\.
+Continue to step 8\.
    + To create a connection to a different GitHub account, sign out of GitHub in a separate web browser tab\.
-Choose **Connect to a different GitHub account**, and then choose **Connect to GitHub**\.
-Continue to step 2\.
+In **GitHub token name**, type a name to identify the connection, and then choose **Connect to GitHub**\.
+The web page prompts you to authorize AWS CodeDeploy to interact with GitHub for your application\.
+Continue to step 10\.

 1. If you are not already signed in to GitHub, follow the instructions on the **Sign in** page to sign in with the GitHub account to which you want to link the application\.